stef/pwdsphinx/man/exec-on-click.md

 # DESCRIPTION

-This is a simple tool which waits until a left-mouse click and then it executes whatever parameters the script has been called with.
+`exec-on-click` is a simple tool that waits for a left mouse click and then executes whatever parameters the script has been called with.

 # EXAMPLE